DefinitelyRus/EZBM/Frontend/Task List.md

 ---

-## Page 1: Login Screen
+## Page Login Screen

 ### Credential Entry Form

-* **Description:** A clean login box with fields for Username and Password, a submit button, and a space to display validation errors.
+* A clean login box with fields for Username and Password, a submit button, and a space to display validation errors.
-* **Purpose:** We need to know exactly who is operating the register so that shift times and sales records are attributed to the right employee.
+* We need to know exactly who is operating the register so that shift times and sales records are attributed to the right employee.

 ### Tasks